The Usual Suspects: Plot

-Career criminal Dean Keaton (Byrne) lies badly wounded on a ship docked in San Pedro Bay.
-He is confronted by a mysterious figure he calls "Keyser," who shoots him dead and sets fire to the ship.
-The next day, the police recover 27 bodies and only two survivors: Arkosh Kovash ("Ákos Kovács"), a Hungarian mobster hospitalized with severe burns, and Roger "Verbal" Kint, a physically disabled con artist.
+While lying badly wounded on a ship docked in San Pedro Bay, career criminal Dean Keaton is approached by a shadowy figure whom he calls "Keyser," who shoots him dead and sets fire to the ship.
+The next day, the police recover 27 bodies and only two survivors: Arkosh Kovash ("Ákos Kovács"), a Hungarian mobster hospitalized with severe burns; and Roger "Verbal" Kint, a physically disabled con artist.
 U.S. Customs agent Dave Kujan flies to Los Angeles from New York City to interrogate Verbal.
-The men are left alone in a borrowed office belonging to LAPD police sergeant Jeff Rabin while FBI agent Jack Baer visits a hospitalized Kovash.
-The events that led Keaton, Verbal, and their associates onto the ship are then described by Verbal via flashback.
+The men are left alone in a borrowed office belonging to LAPD police sergeant Jeff Rabin, while FBI agent Jack Baer visits a hospitalized Kovács.
+In an extended flashback, Verbal relates the events that led him, Keaton and their associates onto the ship.

-Six weeks earlier in New York City, Keaton and Verbal are arrested alongside fellow criminals Michael McManus, Fred Fenster, and Todd Hockney and placed in a police lineup as suspects in a truck hijacking that none of them admits to participating in.
-Believing the police were unfairly harassing them, McManus proposes they pull a heist to get revenge on the NYPD.
-Trying to go straight, Keaton initially refuses but eventually agrees to help rob a jewel smuggler being escorted by corrupt cops, netting millions in emeralds, getting over fifty cops arrested after leaking their activities to the press.
-They then go to California to fence the jewels through a man named Redfoot, who connects them with another jewel heist, but it goes badly and the contents are instead revealed to be China White (synthetic heroin).
-The men learn that the job was arranged by a lawyer named Kobayashi, who says he arranged for their arrests in New York and that his employer, mysterious Turkish crime lord Keyser Söze, from whom each of the men has unwittingly stolen, has ordered them to raid a ship holding Argentinian drug dealers and destroy $91 million worth of cocaine being sold on board.
-The cash brought for the exchange will be their reward.
+Six weeks earlier in New York City, Keaton and Verbal are arrested alongside fellow criminals Michael McManus, Fred Fenster and Todd Hockney.
+They are placed in a police lineup as suspects in a truck hijacking that none of them admits to participating in.
+As the five bond in the police station's holding cell, McManus proposes that they pull a heist to get revenge on the NYPD.
+Trying to go straight, Keaton initially refuses but eventually agrees to help rob a jewel smuggler being escorted by corrupt cops, netting millions in emeralds, and getting over fifty cops arrested after leaking their activities to the press.
+They then go to California to fence the jewels through a man named Redfoot, who connects them with another jewel heist.
+The heist goes badly, and they are forced to kill their target, who is revealed to be carrying synthetic heroin.